top of page

 Mom Holding Baby | Healing Childhood Trauma in Motherhood | Therapy for Generational Patterns | Postpartum Emotional Support | Medicaid-Approved Counseling | Her Time Therapy

-• Make sense of your past experiences and understand how they’re affecting your thoughts, feelings, and behaviors now
+• Make Sense of Your Past: Dive deep into past experiences to understand their impact on your current thoughts, feelings, and behaviors.

-• Rebuild a sense of self-worth that isn’t based on perfection, performance, or people-pleasing
+• Cultivate Self-Worth: Rebuild a sense of self-worth that isn’t rooted in perfection or external validation.

 Her Time Therapy Logo | Women's Mental Health Counseling | Online Therapy Services in Colorado | Empowering Women Through Holistic Care | Her Time Therapy

 In a recent episode of Her Time To Talk, we discussed the emotional realities of new motherhood.
-We talked about my personal experience with miscarriage, postpartum anxiety, intrusive thoughts, and the identity shifts many new mothers face.
-You can listen to the full conversation here.
-Whether you're a new parent or someone navigating fertility, I hope the insights shared may help you feel seen and understood.
+My personal experiences with miscarriage, postpartum anxiety, and identity shifts may resonate with your journey too.
+You can continue the conversation by listening to the full discussion here.

-Therapists at Her Time Therapy are in tune with the needs of women, including those in their perinatal period.
-If you're unsure where to start or need guidance, our therapists are here to provide compassionate support and personalized care to help you on your journey.
-Check our our website, schedule an appointment, or contact us for a free 15-minute consultation call for a free therapist match to see how we can best help.
+At Her Time Therapy, our team understands and responds to the needs of women in the perinatal period.
+If you’re unsure where to start, our therapists are here to provide empathy and personalized care.
+Visit our website, schedule an appointment, or contact us for a free 15-minute consultation call to see how we can help.

 Call/Text (720) 255-1667 | *info@hertimetherapy.com |** **www.hertimetherapy.com